marc136/node-folder-hash/README.md

 First, install folder-hash with `npm install --save folder-hash` or `yarn add folder-hash`.

 ### Simple example
 To see differences to the last version of this package, I would create hashes over all *.js* and *.json* files.
-But ignore everything inside folders starting wiht a dot, and also from the folders *node_modules*, *test_coverage*.
-The structure of the options object is documented <a href="#options">on this page.</a>
+But ignore everything inside folders starting with a dot, and also from the folders *node_modules*, *test_coverage*.
+The structure of the options object is documented <a href="#options">below.</a>
 This example is also stored in [./examples/readme-example1.js](/examples/readme-example1.js).